April 24 2026

 It's a slow, gradual weight on the line, and I feel like a gentle lift of the rod is probably more effective than a swift hook set.

-On Wednesday I caught squid on the heavy bottom jig, as well as on the top jig.
+During this trip I caught squid on the heavy bottom jig, as well as on the top jig.
 The squid were beautiful, and they often changed different shades of color as I worked to unhook them.

 When I started fishing, the tide was dead low and the action was slow, but fortunately the bite picked up during the incoming tide.